multiplayerpiano/mpp-clients/readme.md

   // Will throw an error if can't connect, so you need a try/catch await client.connect();

+  // This will send a `request` type of action.
+Is not guaranteed that your action will be accepted by the server.
-  client.send({type: 'note', payload: {/* Note arguments */}});
+  // After that the server will emit an action back to client if has been successful or failed. client.send({type: 'note', payload: {/* Note arguments */}});

   await client.disconnect();